John and Gerry's Orchids of Britain and Europe

 Ophrys polyxo

-The aforementioned study concluded that plants formerly recognized as the species O. ceto and O. bremifera of the O. oestrifera group were in fact a seperate species within the O. heldreichii grouping.
-As has been discussed elsewhere, a great deal of study has been directed at the Greek Ophrys genus over the last few years and results are not always easy to understand.
-Sometimes species separation seem to have been determined with an emphasis on geographical isolation rather than hard genetic evidence.
+The aforementioned study concluded that plants formerly recognized as the species O. ceto and O. bremifera of the O. oestrifera group were in fact a separate species within the O. heldreichii group.
+As has been discussed elsewhere in these pages, a great deal of study has been concentrated on the Greek Ophrys genus over the last few years and results are not always easy to assimilate.
+Sometimes species separation seems to have been determined with an emphasis on geographical isolation rather than hard genetic evidence.

 O. polyxo is endemic to Rhodes and is reasonably common in most parts of the island where there are few other scolopaxoid Ophrys species with which it can be confused.
 O. calypsus and more particularly O. calypsus v scolopaxoides are also relatively frequent and in some forms can present difficulty with identification.
 O. polyxo is however a more slenderly proportioned flower with less rounded and more elongated sepals.